gpuweb/gpuweb/design/BufferOperations.md

 `WebGPUMappedMemory` is acts like a promise as in that it is then-able:

 ```
+partial interface WebGPUMappedMemory {
-void WebGPUMappedMemory::then(WebGPUMappedMemorySuccessCallback success,
+    void then(WebGPUMappedMemorySuccessCallback success,
               optional WebGPUMappedMemoryErrorCallback error);
+};
 ```

-This acts like a `Promise<ArrayBuffer>::then` that is resolved on the Javascript task boundary in which the implementation detects the GPU is done with the buffer.
+This acts like a `Promise<ArrayBuffer>.then` that is resolved on the Javascript task boundary in which the implementation detects the GPU is done with the buffer.
 On that boundary:

  - The `WebGPUMappedMemory` goes in the available state.
- - If the `WebGPUMappedMemory` was created via `WebGPUBuffer::mapWrite`, its content is cleared to 0.
+ - If the `WebGPUMappedMemory` was created via `WebGPUBuffer.mapWrite`, its content is cleared to 0.
  - `success` is called with the content of the memory as an argument.

 If `success` hasn't been called when the WebGPUMappedMemory gets invalidated (meaning the object is still in the pending state), `error` is called instead.